react-cosmos/react-cosmos/README.md

 ===
 Data exploration framework

-**Cosmos provides a flat infrastructure for scaling user interfaces through autonomous, data-driven Components.** It prevents scaling complexity by enforcing a zero-bootstrap policy and by having data structures dictate code logic and not the other way around.
+**Cosmos provides a flat infrastructure for scaling user interfaces through autonomous Components.** It prevents scaling complexity by enforcing a zero-bootstrap policy and by having data structures dictate code logic and not the other way around.

 Built on top of Facebook's great [**React**](http://facebook.github.io/react/), implementing a **uniform Component model.** The Component is a self-contained,